 - A high speed internet connection.
 (If you can stream video, you can take piano lessons!)

 - An email address so that you can receive assignments.
-(I send assignments as attachments using Microsoft Word or PDF file formats.)
+(I send assignments as attachments in PDF file format.)

 - A printer